Kuuuube/osu_collection_factory/README.md

     Note: When downloading with a difficulty sort osu!Collector pages (one page = 100 maps) are grabbed at 1 per 5 seconds.
 Otherwise all maps are grabbed instantly and all at once.
 2. You should have your collection.

+Need hundreds of osu!Collector collections, a dump of the entire site, or archives of deleted collections?
+Join my [discord server](https://discord.gg/T5vEAh4ruF) for downloads.

 ## How to use a HTML/HTM file:
 1. Run "launcher.py", enter "y" to the HTML/HTM prompt, enter in the path to the HTML/HTM file, your API key and the output path for the collection DB.